chrisburnell/chrisburnell.com/src/posts/bookmarks/2019-08-20-vi-is-a-language.md

 ---
 date: 2019-08-20T10:12:23+0100
 title: "vi is a language"
-lede: "Until reading this, I’ve been stumbling around feeling frustrated that I can't seem to find any efficiency in my use of the language.
+description: "Until reading this, I’ve been stumbling around feeling frustrated that I can't seem to find any efficiency in my use of the language.
 This is exactly what I needed to read to get into and grok vi."
 tags:
   - vim
 bookmark_of: